rcorvus/MicrosoftGraphRAG/README.md

 ### Local questions
 Use a local search for more specific questions about a specific character.

+#### "Who is Tiny Tim, what is his last name, and what are his main relationships?"
-For example, the AI is able to deduce that Tiny Tim's last name must be Cratchit, making him "Tiny Tim Cratchit":
+The AI is able to correctly deduce that Tiny Tim's last name must be Cratchit, making him "Tiny Tim Cratchit":
 ```
 python -m graphrag.query --root ./ --method local "Who is Tiny Tim, what is his last name, and what are his main relationships?"
 ```
+Response:
 ```
 Tiny Tim is a pivotal character in the classic narrative, known for his optimistic outlook and the famous line he utters, symbolizing hope and goodwill.